The Hague: City of Peace and Justice

-The Hague is home to many different international judicial bodies, such as the International Court of Justice (ICJ), the International Criminal Court (ICC), and the International Residual Mechanism for Criminal Tribunals (IRMCT).
-It houses Scheveningen Prison, the ICC's detention center for those suspected of war crimes and other violations of international law.
+The Hague is home to many different international judicial bodies, such as the Permanent Court of Arbitration (PCA), the International Court of Justice (ICJ), the International Criminal Court (ICC), and the International Residual Mechanism for Criminal Tribunals (IRMCT).
+It houses Scheveningen Prison, the ICC's detention centre for those suspected of war crimes and other violations of international law.
 The Hague is the fourth major centre for the United Nations, after New York, Geneva and Vienna.

-The foundation of The Hague as an "international city of peace and justice" started at the end of the 19th century, when the first global peace conference took place in The Hague on Tobias Asser's initiative, with a second one a few years later.
-A direct result of these meetings was the establishment of the world's first organisation for the settlement of international disputes, the Permanent Court of Arbitration (PCA).
-Shortly thereafter, the Scottish-American millionaire Andrew Carnegie made the necessary funds available to build the Peace Palace to house the PCA.
+The foundation of The Hague as an "international city of peace and justice" started at the end of the 19th century, when the international community chose The Hague as the home of the Permanent Court of Arbitration (PCA), the world's first organisation for the settlement of international disputes, during the first global peace conference.
+The subsequent construction of the PCA's headquarters, the Peace Palace, between 1907 and 1913 gave this new international institution an architectural symbol worthy of its global mission.
 After the establishment of the League of Nations, The Hague became the seat of the Permanent Court of International Justice, which was replaced (after World War II) by the UN's International Court of Justice.
-The establishments of the Iran–United States Claims Tribunal (1981), the International Criminal Tribunal for the former Yugoslavia (1993), and the International Criminal Court (2002) in the city further consolidated its role as a centre for international legal arbitration.
+The establishment of the Iran–United States Claims Tribunal (1981), the International Criminal Tribunal for the former Yugoslavia (1993), and the International Criminal Court (2002) in the city further consolidated its role as a centre for international legal arbitration.
 Most recently, on 1 March 2009, the Special Tribunal for Lebanon, a UN tribunal to investigate and prosecute suspects in the 2005 assassination of Lebanese Prime Minister Rafik Hariri, opened in the former headquarters of the Dutch General Intelligence and Security Service in Leidschendam, a town within the greater area of The Hague.

 Other major international and European organisations based in The Hague include: